marduke182/jekyll-blog/_drafts/react-folder-structure.markdown

   |_auth.redux.js
 ```

-You must have noticed that I am using the *components*/*containers* pattern here, my definition of *container* is kind of different, it's a **component that could be connected to redux store, execute I/O operations or contain business logic**.

-**Why do I create another folder?**, I want to identifiy what components contains the business logic, because this components are the ones that hard to test and the entry point of each point.
-In some way having this folder make you think twice to connect a component to the store or call an endpoint, etc.
+Each module could contains this folders:

+### Components

+We can define a component if has the next properties:

+* Behaves in an isolate way, don't have any interaction with external world (connect to apis, etc)

+* Internal state is allowed, but not required (the last one are called presentational component)

+* **Never** is connected to a redux store, mobx, etc. The comunication with components should be only by props.

+### Containers

+Containers are components but that are allowed to connect to external apis, redux sture, mobx. **Why is this separation?**, we want to identify all critical components, and the most critical are the ones to do impure actions.

 > Tip: Having unidentified components doing business logic increase project complexity, performance and reduce reusability.

 ### Libs Folder

-As you notice, I have a *libs* folder, here goes any functionality that is not related to react, but is usefull to shared functionalities between component or isolated a complex solutions inside a javascript module.
+Here goes any functionality that is not related to react, but is usefull to shared functionalities between component or isolated a complex solutions inside a javascript module.
 There are diferent types of libs:

 * *Business Logic*, for experience if you can write your business logic in pure javascript do it, after you have your feature in pure javascript you only need to create a wrapper for your current framework.
 This could be called as some kind of separations of concerns.
 * *Helpers Functions*, are set of functions that solves a particular problem, for examples *hocs*, *events handlers*, etc.